fact-claims/fact.claims/www.fact.claims/content/usecase/Web3.md

 2) Transmit the identifier as part of any smart contract event.

-An immutable fact graph on IPFS and an assertion on the blockchain, linked to your private key.
+An immutable fact web on IPFS and an assertion on the blockchain, linked to your private key.

 ## A Trust-Centric Future or Post-Truth?